FroeMic/TUM-IN-Protein-Prediction-1/lectures/15-comparative-modelling.md

 * Profile-Sequence comparisons are more accurate than sequence-sequence aligments
 * Profile-Profile alignments gain even more accuracy

+**Question:** How do you build up a family \(profile\) of sequences?

+> 1. Find proteins of similar structure with BLAST
+> 2. Build PSSM
+> 3. build up a set of pairwise alignments
+> 4. add those over a certain HSSP value to the family

 #### 2. Goal of structure prediction

 #### 3. Structure by Experiment